 -Call 9-1-1 in an emergency

-Although it is not encouraged, weddings that take place on private land are not booked through the Town of Canmore, and may still take place.
-Wedding photographers are still required to have a business license and can find more information about temporary licenses here.
+Please note that wedding photographers are still required to have a business license and can find more information about temporary licenses here.

-In alignment with the Government of Alberta's restrictions limiting summer gatherings to 15 people or fewer, the Town of Canmore has decided to revoke and stop all Community Event Permits effective immediately, through to September 30, 2020.
+In alignment with the Government of Alberta's restrictions limiting summer gatherings, the Town of Canmore has decided to revoke and stop all Community Event Permits effective immediately, through to September 30, 2020.

 Event hosts are encouraged to consider alternative platforms for their events, such as by virtual means or other distance methods.